dlridings/AdStagirium/textual-criticism/variant-analysis/adstag1.2.40UALL.md

 # Variant Analysis: AdStag1.2.40

-The whole passages is a mess
+The whole passages is a mess.
+In the end, I just went with the text of Bas and collated all the others against it.

 ## 📌 Variant Description
 - **Location**: [AdStag1.x.x]